sei-international/NemoMod.jl/README.md

 NEMO can be used in command-line mode by installing this Julia package, and it also being integrated with the [Long-range Energy Alternatives Planning system (LEAP)](https://www.energycommunity.org/).
 This will allow LEAP to serve as a graphical user interface to NEMO.

+Development of NEMO is led by the Energy Modeling Program at the [Stockholm Environment Institute (SEI)](https://www.sei.org/).

 # Getting started with NEMO

 There are two ways to set up NEMO for command-line usage: